Infliximab is an anti TNF approved by NICE for use in AS.

 If you are going to have an operation please inform your doctor, as you are likely to be advised to stop infliximab temporarily before and after surgery.

-Infliximab and fertility or pregnancy
+Infliximab and pregnancy

 The British Society for Rheumatology produced new guidelines on the use of anti TNF therapy such as infliximab during pregnancy.